Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

 Data indicate a wide geographic disparity in stroke death rates by county.

-NotesRates are age-adjusted to the 2000 U.S. standard population using 11 age groups. **The rate for Daggett County was suppressed due to a relative standard error >0.5, which does not meet Utah Department of Health standards for reliability. *Unreliable estimates: The rates for Beaver, Garfield, Piute, Rich, and Wayne had relative standard errors >0.3 and should be interpreted with caution.
+NotesRates are age-adjusted to the 2000 U.S. standard population using 11 age groups. **The rates for Daggett, Piute, and Rich counties were suppressed due to a relative standard error >0.5, which does not meet Utah Department of Health standards for reliability. *Unreliable estimates: The rates for Garfield and Wayne counties had relative standard errors >0.3 and should be interpreted with caution.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2018

 DefinitionThe rate of stroke deaths (ICD-10 codes I60-I69 as the underlying cause of death) per 100,000 population.

 NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69 as the underlying cause of death) in a calendar year.

 DenominatorTotal midyear resident population for the same calendar year.

 How Are We Doing?Utah is getting closer to its target of reducing stroke deaths to 28.2 per 100,000 population.
 Death rates for stroke have generally declined in recent decades.
 This trend is likely related to improvements in acute stroke care and in improved detection and treatment of hypertension, a risk factor for stroke.
 In 1999 (the year ICD-10 codes were adopted for death coding), the age-adjusted death rate for stroke in Utah was 61.3 per 100,000 population.
 In 2020, the age-adjusted death rate was 34.0 per 100,000 population.